q-i-n-g/MECoBench/README.md

 ## VirtualHome API

-This repository includes the modified VirtualHome Python API used by MECoBench.
+This repository includes the modified Python API based on [VirtualHome](https://github.com/xavierpuigf/virtualhome), as used by MECoBench.
 After installing it with `pip install -e virtualhome`, verify the import:

 ```bash
 python -c "import virtualhome.simulation.unity_simulator as u; print(u.UnityCommunication)"